-In the spring of 2007 Wissing made, in cooperation with Intervolve (NGO), an urban redevelopmentplan for a neighbourhood in Awassa, Ethiopia.
+In cooperation with Intervolve (NGO), Wissing made an urban redevelopment plan for a neighbourhood in Awassa, Ethiopia.
 Through an integral approach the living circumstances in the neighbourhood are being lifted to a higher level.
 This approach is aimed at project concerning employment, education, healthcare and dwelling.
 Inhabitants participated on a voluntary base.

 For several years the consultants of Wissing Urban Design + Planning are involved in Master Plans for several Iraqi cities, for instance Qurna, Samawa, Rumaitha and Khider.
 The Master Plan for Qurna is a successful study to the growth of the city towards 2035.
 Caused by an annual increase in the urban population of about 3%, the city will double in size.
 This influences housing, public services, the local economy, but also the necessary roads, green areas waterways and technical infrastructure.
 As Qurna is situated on the confluence of the Tigris, Euphrates and Shatt al Arab rivers, this is the most important feature, giving the highest spatial quality to the future city.
 For the historic city center and the confluence we designed the public space as well as tourism, retail and cultural facilities.
 Thus Qurna is given a strategy to guide the growth of the city in a balanced way.

 A comprehensive strategy for balanced urban growth for the city of Qurna, Iraq.